smartdown/solid-orig/public/SolidLDFlex.markdown

 ### Smartdown using Solid via LDFlex

-*Smartdown is a Markdown-compatible language for authoring interactive documents.
+> Smartdown is a Markdown-compatible language for authoring interactive documents.
 It resembles Jupyter, but has a version-compatible source format, and requires no server to remain interactive.
-Good for experimenting with, integrating and discussing other technology*.

-Solid complements Smartdown nicely, by providing a *place* and an authentication scheme to enable controlled access (read and write) to this data.
+Good for experimenting with, integrating and discussing other technology.
+Solid complements Smartdown nicely, by providing a *place* to store documents, and an *identity* to enable controlled access (read and write) to this data.

 I wanted to try out [query-ldflex](https://github.com/solid/query-ldflex) and see whether it could be useful via Smartdown.
 So I've adapted the examples from query-ldflex to perform some queries against a specified profile, such as [Ruben Verborgh's](https://ruben.verborgh.org/profile/#me) well-annotated profile, or my own, far less prolific [DoctorBud](https://doctorbud.solid.community/profile/card#me) Solid Community profile.